-Carson Wentz played like an MVP in 2017.
-Is it possible for him to recapture it?
+Carson Wentz may never again play like an MVP.
+Analysts say he can still improve the Commanders.

-But he ended that day riding a golf cart out of Los Angeles Memorial Coliseum with a black brace on his right knee.
+But he ended that day riding a golf cart out of Los Angeles Memorial Coliseum with a black brace on his left knee.
 Torn ACL.
 Never the same.
 Wentz rebounded in 2018 and ’19 — his stats hovered around the top 12, the Eagles gave him a four-year, $128 million extension — but he cratered in 2020, by every measure one of the worst quarterbacks in football.

-Now, the Washington Commanders have bet on Wentz after he played relatively well for the Indianapolis Colts last year — at least until an epic, end-of-season collapse.
+Now, the Washington Commanders have bet on Wentz after he played relatively well for the Indianapolis Colts last season — at least until an epic, end-of-season collapse.
 The Colts traded him away without a clear plan to replace him, a signal of how far his stock has fallen since 2017.
 In Washington, Wentz is a clear upgrade over Taylor Heinicke, and at the cost of two third-round picks, he’ll be expected to have a major impact on the offense.

 The question for Wentz and Washington — both coming off two years of below-average quarterback play, both with potential — is how high each can push the other.
 And the question for Wentz specifically may be, “What changed since 2017, and is it fixable?”

 Football analysts say it’s more complicated than that.
-At the most basic level, Wentz is a good fit for offensive coordinator Scott Turner’s vertical scheme, said ESPN’s Matt Bowen said.
+At the most basic level, Wentz is a good fit for offensive coordinator Scott Turner’s vertical scheme, ESPN’s Matt Bowen said.
 Even though the quarterback turns 30 in December, even though he’s dealt with back, knee and foot injuries, Bowen said Wentz still has strength and talent to make the deep, difficult, tight-window throws the Commanders have lacked since Turner arrived with Coach Ron Rivera in 2020.

 “Ultimately, I think when you have him in Washington, this is what you want: You want him to stretch the field,” Bowen said.
 “You want him to make the big-time throws, the game-changing throws down the field to the third level.
 You want him to be very productive in critical game situations, third down and in the red zone.
 That's what you want.”

 Kevin Cole, a data analyst for Pro Football Focus, argued Wentz shouldn’t be judged against his 2017 performance because he overperformed in key situations that year, such as third down.
-By the metric Expected Points Added, Wentz had the fourth-best third-down season of any NFL quarterback in the last decade, according to TruMedia.
+By the metric Expected Points Added, Wentz had the fourth-best third-down season of any NFL quarterback in the past decade, according to TruMedia.
 Cole said a more realistic target is his 2018-19 form, when Wentz was a “fringe top-10, fringe top-12” player.

 Last season with the Colts, Cole said Wentz was “pretty close” to that level statistically but poor play in high-profile games — the New England win in Week 14, the Jacksonville loss in Week 18 — made him seem worse than he was.
 Wentz is a high variance quarterback, capable of making throws others can’t but carrying the risk of extreme downside that could manifest in a season, like 2020, or a game, like Jacksonville.